 “Today tools such as AI and machine learning, video and chatbots will enable recruiters to find qualified candidates faster.
-But they can’t replace the human touch in recruiting.”
+But they can’t replace the human touch in AI in recruiting.”

-While we work towards it, we must avoid becoming so obsessed with data that we forget the human touch in recruiting.
-A heavy reliance on tech overlooks the fact that recruiting is ultimately about establishing connections between human beings.
+While we work towards it, we must avoid becoming so obsessed with data that we forget the human touch in AI in recruiting.
+A heavy reliance on tech enabled HR overlooks the fact that recruiting is ultimately about establishing connections between human beings.
 Candidates and hiring managers alike are looking for partners who will help them grow in the long term, and work alongside them collaboratively every day.

 Large companies have set expectation to put data and tech first in every interaction.
 We went from a world in which we sought items in stores to one in which we made requests via search bars to one in which a company anticipates what we need or want before we even know it, all thanks to data.